Jacksonville International Airport: History

 The second phase of the expansion program was carried out over three years, commencing in mid-2006 and projected to cost about $170 million.
-Concourses A and C were completely rebuilt; the former concourses have been demolished.
+Concourses A and C were completely rebuilt; the former concourses were demolished.
 Work on Concourse B was given a low priority because the capacities of the rebuilt Concourses A and C were more than adequate for existing demand.
 The expansion was designed by Reynolds, Smith & Hills (RS&H).

 The economic downturn of 2009 caused a decrease in passengers and flights.
 This led the JAA to commence the demolition of Concourse B in June 2009 because it was safer and easier for the contractor.
 After the debris was removed, asphalt was laid to provide space for ground equipment parking.
 The concourse will be rebuilt when passenger traffic increases, which the JAA had originally projected would occur in 2013 but did not materialize.
 A section of the old concourse eventually became part of an airline club lounge which opened in 2019.

 Expansion

 In 2018, the airport handled 6,460,253 passengers, breaking the previous record set in 2007.
 7,186,639 passengers were handled in 2019.
 This increase in traffic prompted the JAA to revive the plan to rebuild concourse B and in 2019 RS&H and Jacobs Engineering were chosen to perform the design, while Balfour Beatty was selected as the construction manager for the concourse B project.
 However, the project was put on hold again due to the COVID-19 pandemic and resulting decrease in passenger demand.
 By 2022 traffic recovered to over 6.5 million passengers annually and the expansion project was restarted.
 On May 10, 2024, ground was broken on the new Concourse B, which will house six new gates, with the ability to expand to up to 10 additional gates.
-Concourse B is anticipated to be completed by the end of 2026.
+The new concourse is scheduled to begin operations on January 28, 2027.
 The design of concourses A and C also allow them to be extended to accommodate additional gates.